LennaHammer/LennaHammer.github.io/_posts/2024-01-25-How-to-use-Coq.md

 Compute (let fix f x:nat := match x with 0 => 0 | S x => S x + f x end in f 100).
 ```

-The function 'f' defined as lambda first is then applied with argument '100', and the calculation is divided into two cases with pattern match and recursion.
+The function 'f', first defined as a lambda, is then applied with argument '100', and the calculation is divided into two cases with pattern matching and recursion.
+There is no need to go into much detail here about how to use a functional programming language, which is irrelevant to writing a proof.

 Similarly, a proof can be written as follows: